CodeReadingClubs/Resources/session3/agenda-s3.md

 1. Define what it means to be important and independently identify the 3 lines you consider most important
 1. Discuss in the group:
 - lines covered by many people?
+46 (4 people) and 47 (3 people)
 - lines named but not by a lot of people
+10, 37, 48, 49 (2 people) and 52,53 (1 person)
-- Agree less than 10 of the most important lines
+- Agree less than 7 of the most important lines
+- 46, 47, 38, 40, 42 - interestingly when we only had 3 lines to choose independently, no one chose 38,40,42

 #### Discuss (10 mins) 13:20
 Take turns in the group, and let every member talk about the code for 30 seconds (or less/more, could also be one sentence each).
 Try to add new information and not repeat things that have been said, and repeat until people do not know new things anymore.
 [Save the last word for me protocol](https://lead.nwp.org/knowledgebase/save-the-last-word-for-me-protocol/)

-Form is confusing because I don't know python
+- Form is confusing because I don't know python
-I'm a beginner and it doesn't match what I know about python.
+- I'm a beginner and it doesn't match what I know about python.
 Is a mess.
-If it didn't have the if block for floats, would not need to import all of `math` I like lots of code examples in file don't always see that Big numbers in python 300 zeros behind one number Python is lovely for big numbers
+- If it didn't have the if block for floats, would not need to import all of `math`
+- I like lots of code examples in file don't always see that
+- Big numbers in python 300 zeros behind one number
+- Python is lovely for big numbers
-You can have too much tests in your comments Impression that formatting of comments is not consistant with the """ on same line at start and new line at end.
+- You can have too much tests in your comments -Impression that formatting of comments is not consistant with the """ on same line at start and new line at end.
-There's only one inline comment (catch the big number by using n+1 ==n) Now I understand why we have colour coding in our IDEs
+- There's only one inline comment (catch the big number by using n+1 ==n)
+- Now I understand why we have colour coding in our IDEs

 #### Summarize in less than 10 sentences (10 mins) SKIPPED
 1. Independently write down the essence of the code in a few sentences